Dirac-Notation/A2SF/README.md

 # A2SF

-Accumulative Attention Score with Forgetting Factor
+Accumulative Attention Score with Forgetting Factor / Forgetting Gate